diagrid-labs/dapr-resiliency-and-durable-execution/README.md

 This repo contains Dapr applications to demonstrate Dapr resiliency policies and durable execution with Dapr workflow.

-> Running the CodeTours in this repo is recommended since this gives more context about:
+> Running the demos with Demo Time in this repo is recommended since this gives more context about:
 >
 > - failure and distributed computing challenges
 > - the way Dapr provides resiliency